jwmerrill/zig-lox/Ideas.md

 - Would probably be more efficient to use Zig's standard library hash map to implement string interning, since there is only one possible value, and Zig knows how to optimize that case.
 - Choosing not to implement copyString for now--it's really a performance optimization on top of takeString.
 May benchmark at the "optimization" phase to decide if this is worth it.
 - Using *ObjString as the key for our hash table is a little tricky.
 You have to put an ObjString inside an Obj to get a valid pointer, but an Obj can also hold other kinds of data.
 Initially got tripped up by passing a pointer to a local variable bound to an ObjString.
+- Allow repl line length to be longer than 256